 With the number of websites constantly increasing, cyber criminals are always targeting different types of websites.
 Criminals seek to hack into websites so that they can access the confidential data of users that websites store.
 Here are six most common types of website attacks:

 Not all botnets are malicious in nature.
 In fact, botnets are used to carry our different functions.
-A common example is the way Google uses special bots to constantly scan different websites and determine how useful the websites are.
+A common example is a way Google uses special bots to constantly scan different websites and determine how useful the websites are.

 However, cybercriminals also use botnets to disrupt networks and even cripple websites.
 A common form of botnet attack involves criminals attempting to hijack a computer and use it carry out specific automated functions.
 Cybercriminals attempt to send specific bots to a network of computers to achieve this objective.